 Ensuring the safety and wellbeing of every child in our care is the YMCA’s absolute top priority at all times.
 You can read our Safeguarding policy online at https://www.nottsymca.com/safeguarding/

 Can I get a programme of upcoming session activities in advance?

 Activities are planned on a week-to-week basis and are often dependant on the number/interests of participants.
 If you would like to discuss the kind of activities on offer, please email programme leader Amy Oakes email@example.com.

 Can I become a volunteer for YMCA’s children and young people services?

 Absolutely!
 We welcome anyone who can help enhance the experience for our young participants.
 All volunteers will need to undergo full DBS checks prior to joining YMCA.
 For more information, please contact Amy Oakes firstname.lastname@example.org.

 Other children’s services we offer:

 YMCA Digital is a community project designed to inspire, support and develop young people in Nottinghamshire to fulfil their potential through…

 We offer wrap-around childcare for term-time (before and after school clubs) in addition to school holiday at Wollaton Holiday Club.…

-Camp Williams is Nottinghamshire YMCA’s longest running school holiday camp programme for young people across Nottinghamshire.
+Camp Williams is YMCA Greater Nottingham’s longest running school holiday camp programme for young people across Nottinghamshire.